mjwaddell1/Python/FractalThread/ReadMe.md

 This code generates the Mandlebrot set.
 It uses a single thread or the threading module.
-This is a good candidate for multi-threading since each point value is calculated separately.
+This is a good candidate for multi-threading since each point value is calculated independently.

 The execution time using the threading library is about the same as using a single thread.
 This is probably due to the GIL and true multithreading is not currently supported in Python.